-The second Yorktown (Gunboat No. 1)—a steel-hulled, twin-screw gunboat protected by a then armored deck—was laid down on 14 May 1887 at Philadelphia, Pa., by the William Cramp and Sons' shipyard; launched on 28 April 1888; sponsored by Miss Mary Cameron, the daughter of United States Senator Don Cameron; and commissioned at the League Island (Philadelphia) Navy Yard on 23 April 1889, Comdr.
+The second Yorktown (Gunboat No. 1), a steel-hulled, twin-screw gunboat, was laid down on 14 May 1887 at Philadelphia, Pa., by the William Cramp & Sons' shipyard; launched on 28 April 1888; sponsored by Miss Mary Cameron, the daughter of U.S. Senator Don Cameron; and commissioned at the League Island [Philadelphia] Navy Yard on 23 April 1889, Cmdr.
 French E. Chadwick in command.

 Yorktown conducted final sea trials before being assigned to the "Squadron of Evolution" in the autumn of 1889.
 Yorktown operated with that unit as it developed tactical maneuvers for use by the new steel-hulled naval vessels then coming into service in the United States Navy.

 After this duty, Yorktown departed the east coast of the United States on 7 December 1889, bound for European waters; stopped briefly at Fayal in the Azores; and arrived at Lisbon, Portugal, two days before Christmas.
 The ship subsequently cruised the Mediterranean into the early spring of the following year, calling at ports in Spain, Morocco, France, Italy, Greece, and Malta.
 Following her return to the United States on 17 June 1890, the warship entered drydock at the New York Navy Yard on 1 July for repairs that lasted until 8 August.
 Upon the completion of these alterations, Yorktown took part in the ceremonies marking the embarkation of the remains of the noted inventor, John Ericsson, of Monitor fame, for transportation back to his native Sweden for burial.